-Consider, for example, one episode from the sample.
-In 1989 Congress held hearings about the evils of short selling, featuring testimony from supposedly victimized firms.
-During the hearings, Congressman Dennis Hastert (later speaker of the US House of Representatives), described short selling as "blatant thuggery".
+For example, in 1989, Congress held hearings about the evils of short selling, featuring testimony from supposedly victimized firms.
+One Congressman described short selling as "blatant thuggery."
 But who was the victim and who was the thug?
-During the hearings, an SEC official testified that "many of the complaints we receive about alleged illegal short selling come from companies and corporate officers who are themselves under investigation by the Commission or others for possible violations of the securities or other laws."
-(U.S. House of Representatives, 1991, Pages 434-435).
+During the hearings, an SEC official testified that "many of the complaints we receive about alleged illegal short selling come from companies and corporate officers who are themselves under investigation by the Commission or others for possible violations of the securities or other laws" (U.S. House of Representatives 1991, pp. 434-35).
 Officials from three firms testified.
-Subsequent to this testimony, the presidents of two of these three firms were prosecuted for fraud (for the third firm, the SEC determined the company had made materially false and misleading statements, but that the evidence was insufficient to prosecute).
-More systematic evidence on this point comes from Dechow et al (1996), who study SEC enforcement actions for earnings manipulation, and Griffin (2003) who studies earnings restatements leading to shareholder lawsuits.
-Both find that short interest rises surrounding these negative events, and starts to rise several months prior to the public announcement of bad news.
+Subsequent to this testimony, the presidents of two of these three firms were prosecuted for fraud, while for the third, the SEC determined that the company had made materially false and misleading statements.6 More systematic evidence comes from Dechow, Sloan, and Sweeney (1996), who study SEC enforcement actions for earnings manipulation, and Griffin (2003), who studies earnings restatements leading to shareholder lawsuits.
+Both find that short interest starts to rise several months prior to the public announcement of bad news.
 This evidence indicates that short sellers are able to anticipate bad news about earnings and identify fraud.